 Blonde Phantom #18* graced the shelves of comic book stores in July 1948, courtesy of Marvel Comics.
 The cover, skillfully crafted by artist Sydney “Syd” Shores, depicts the stereotypical scenario of a jealous rival misinterpreting our blonde hero’s true intentions.

-Syd, a WWII veteran, got his start in the industry working for his wife’s cousin, comic publisher Harry Chesler.
-Along with Stan Lee, Syd and the Marvel team armoured the costumed crime fighter with a .45 automatic, tiny black mask, high heals and red evening dress.
-During the day she was “Louise Grant,” the more subdued secretary for the Mark Mason Detective Agency.
+Syd Shores, a World War II veteran, began his illustrious career in the comic book industry working for his wife’s cousin, the esteemed comic publisher Harry Chesler.
+Teaming up with legendary figures like Stan Lee, Shores and the Marvel team equipped the costumed crime fighter with a .45 automatic, a tiny black mask, high heels, and a striking red evening dress to combat crime.
+By day, she assumed the guise of “Louise Grant,” the demure secretary at the Mark Mason Detective Agency.

 * Sold Copy